 ZEMBA's LCA Guidelines require the use of FuelEU or IMO methane slip factors in the carbon intensity calculation.
-The ZEMBA team conducted a sensitivity analysis on the carbon intensity impacts of varying methane slip assumptions (FuelEU Default, IMO Default, ICCT FUMES report recommendation) and found compliance with ZEMBA's 90% emissions reductions threshold in all cases.
+The ZEMBA team conducted a sensitivity analysis on the carbon intensity impacts of varying methane slip assumptions, which shows compliance with the 90% emissions reductions threshold with either set of default factors, as well as near-compliance when using the methane slip factors recommended by the ICCT FUMES report released in February 2024.
+The results of this analysis are reflected in the table below.